Wodan58/Doy/doc/SOYimplJOY.md

 - Execution is always a bit faster than in the interpreter, even when exactly the same code is executed because the source code need not be read and also because the compiled code is more compact and cache friendly.
 - The source code is not visible.
-The user of the program only gets to see is the behaviour of the program and if that is satisfactory then there is no need to expose the source code.
+The user of the program only gets to see the behaviour of the program and if that is satisfactory then there is no need to expose the source code.
 - A programming language that comes with a compiler looks slightly more adult